pdphilip/elasticlens/README.md

 ---

-## Step 8: Optionally access the built-in `IndexableBuildState` model to track index build states
+## Step 8: Optionally access the built-in `IndexableBuild` model to track index build states

-ElasticLens includes a built-in `IndexableBuildState` model that allows you to monitor and track the state of your index builds.
+ElasticLens includes a built-in `IndexableBuild` model that allows you to monitor and track the state of your index builds.
 This model records the status of each index build, providing you with insights into the indexing process.

 <details>
 <summary> Fields </summary>